nuts-foundation/nuts-network-setup/docs/pages/network/approve.rst

 Approve the request
 *******************

 First make sure the discovery service is running with the correct keys!
-Check `Running the network discovery service`_.
+Check :ref:`Running the network discovery service`.

 The request can be approved by running the following: